recursiveforte/sprig-batch-jam/session 3.md

 ### Moving obstacles
 ![](https://cloud-lalg1dbq4-hack-club-bot.vercel.app/0screen_recording_2023-07-13_at_12.49.00__1_.gif)

 Add an obstacle that moves back and forth in a level on a set interval!
-In order to do this, repeatedly check which level you're on and add or remove certain tiles depending on which level you're on and where the obstacle was previously.
+In order to do this, repeatedly check which level you're on and add or remove certain tiles depending on which level you're on (use `if (level == 3)` for level 3, for example) and where the obstacle was previously.
 Also, make sure not to run into the player!

 <details>
 <summary>How can I run a block of code on a set interval?</summary>